-Our hope is that by the time you officially join our University community in August, the impact of the pandemic will largely be behind us.
-Regardless of what the future might have in store, we want you and your parents and families to know we are prepared to respond, and we are adept at instilling this mindset in our students.
+Regardless of what the future might have in store, we want you and your parents and families to know we are prepared to respond, and that we are adept at instilling this mindset in our students.
 Through our innovative majors in such areas as public safety, national security, health sciences, or cybersecurity, to name just a few, we know that preparation is the key to success, and we are excited to prepare you to be our next success story.

-And today, as the effects of this pandemic impact the Charger community and the world, we must all do our part to care for the health and wellbeing of every member of our campus community.
+We must all always do our part to care for the health and wellbeing of every member of our University community.

 We pledge to CARE FOR OURSELVES.

 We pledge to CARE FOR OUR CHARGER COMMUNITY.